publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXXXI/ptB/spt3/m__us_usc_t42_s300mm–41.md

             (B) __Full contribution amount__

-                Under such contract, with respect to the last calendar quarter of fiscal year 2011 and each calendar quarter in fiscal years 2012 through 2015 the full contribution amount under this subparagraph shall be equal to 10 percent of the expenditures in carrying out this subchapter for the respective quarter and with respect to calendar quarters in fiscal year 2016, such full contribution amount shall be equal to ⅑ of the Federal expenditures in carrying out this subchapter for the respective quarter.
+                Under such contract, with respect to each calendar quarter of fiscal year 2016 and of each subsequent fiscal year through fiscal year 2090, the full contribution amount under this subparagraph shall be equal to 10 percent of the expenditures in carrying out this subchapter for the respective quarter.

             (C) __Satisfaction of payment obligation__